-- Design and implement a computer network

-- Secure your network

-- Understand technology needs in your community.

-- Help to solve these needs by organizing a committee or team to work on identified issues.

-- Teach a computer science class to younger 4-Hers.
+- Design and implement a computer network - Secure your network - Understand technology needs in your community. - Help to solve these needs by organizing a committee or team to work on identified issues. - Network multiple micro-controllers Research careers in technology younger 4-Hers.

-- Build your dream computer

-- Network multiple micro-controllers

-- Research careers in technology

-- Any other similar design/install/repair
+Any other similar design/install/repair